-The City has an important role to play in promoting healthy lifestyles in Moreno Valley.
+Valley.
 By sponsoring health-focused events and promoting physical activity, healthy eating, and active living, the City can encourage individuals and businesses in Moreno Valley to follow suit.
 Health should be a focus of the City's recreation programs, public spaces, events, and policies.

 Healthy MoVal is a City initiative that promotes physical activity, healthy eating, and active living.
 The Parks and Community Services Department offers many programs that promote health and wellness and will continue to expand these services.
-The latest effort is the City's Community Demonstration Garden which, once completed, will provide opportunities for additional programs that promote health and wellness.
+The latest effort is the City's Community Demonstration Garden, which opened in February 2022, and provides opportunities for additional programs that promote health and wellness.
+The City's Community Demonstration Garden is a multi-use space created to educate the community and equip them with the expertise to implement the size, scope, and scale of garden or landscaping appropriate for their residential setting.